 We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to.
 Get the scoop inside this guide—you’re welcome 🫶

-Whether you're navigating paid ads or cultivating organic social media followers, understanding which metrics to monitor can sometimes feel overwhelming.
-Every like, click, and email makes a huge difference in your online marketing success, and tracking the right metrics is where it starts.
+Understanding which key metrics to monitor can sometimes feel overwhelming when navigating paid ads or cultivating organic social media growth.
+Every like, click, and email makes a huge difference for digital marketing teams striving for online success, and tracking the right marketing metrics is where it starts.

 This guide breaks it down into manageable pieces, helping you understand and connect with your audience.
-Dive in, and let's make those insights work for you.
+Dive in, and let's make these insights get you on the right track, support your business goals, and help you capture more market share.

 Paid marketing metrics

-Whether you're using Google Ads or paid social media campaigns, these metrics are your wingmen.
+Whether using Google Ads or running paid social media campaigns, these are the most important metrics — a marketer's wingmen.

 #1 Cost per click (CPC)